Setup connectivity to Run (optional)

 Where:

-- password is the password of previously created CXBAGENT user at database level
+- password: is the password of CXBAGENT previously created at database level

 -